Economic Growth, Cycles and Policy

 that leads to the Monetary policy reaction function:

-The equilibrium ouput is then: .
+The equilibrium output is then: .

 Possible extensions of the Barro-Gordon Model: